 So, perhaps it’s unfair to suggest that the expression ‘people buy people’ doesn’t stretch to the online world.

-However, where the need to sell yourself really counts is where person to person interaction is at its highest i.e. face to face and on the phone.
-Face to face could be at a new business meeting, at an industry event or exhibition or a networking function.
-On the phone, it could be as part of a cold call, during a call that results from an inbound enquiry or during a customer call or customer service discussion.
+However, where the need to sell yourself really counts is where person-to-person interaction is at its highest i.e. face to face and on the phone.
+Face to face could be at a new business meeting, at an industry event or exhibition, or a networking function.
+On the phone, it could be as part of a cold call, during a call that results from an inbound inquiry, or during a customer call or customer service discussion.

-Whilst not every customer will become a lifelong friend, the skill of a sales person is to very quickly work out how to come across more like a trusted adviser and less like a salesman or telesales cold caller.
+Whilst, not every customer will become a lifelong friend, the skill of a salesperson is to very quickly work out how to come across more like a trusted adviser and less like a salesman or telesales cold caller.
 That comes down to rapport skills.
-Perhaps this is more difficult when selling volume based commoditised services where the calls tend to be more scripted and sometimes shorter.
+Perhaps this is more difficult when selling volume-based commoditized services where the calls tend to be more scripted and sometimes shorter.
 But when the process is for higher value sales, personality and engagement are crucial success factors.
 Below are our 5 Tips on Selling Yourself in Addition to your Services.

 1. Don’t sound or look like a salesman

 Consider your target audience.
 How do they dress?
 How do they sound?
-It’s well known that mirroring is a rapport building technique that works.
+It’s well known that mirroring is a rapport-building technique that works.
 How can you make your initial engagement more like the kind of people they want to associate with?
 In the old days, a navy suit with a red tie may have worked.
-Those days have long gone and we live in a café culture with open necked shirts and matching jackets and jeans.
-It depends on the sector of course but think about those vital first few seconds in front of your prospective buyer.
+Those days have long gone and we live in a café culture with open-necked shirts and matching jackets and jeans.
+It depends on the sector of course but thinks about those vital first few seconds in front of your prospective buyer.
 What does your dress sense say about you and your company?
 On the phone, what does your opening line tell the buyer about you and your products?

 Too often on the phone, cold callers kick off with a stiff scripted intro that goes something like ‘ hi bob, how are you today?
 The reason for my call is to introduce our services to you and see if we can be of assistance…’